sinisimattia/sinisimattia/README.md

 ___

-Have any cool ideas? **Let's talk about them!** I'm always open to collaboration on any sorts of projects.
+Have any cool ideas? **Let's talk about them!** I'm always open to collaboration on all sorts of projects.

 Contact me here [mattia@snisni.it](mailto:mattia@snisni.it)